rohinirajkumar7/Cancer-Detection/README.md

 # Cancer Detection Using Machine Learning

 A full-stack machine learning application that predicts cancer diagnosis using genomic features.
-The project combines a React frontend with a Flask backend, where a trained K-Nearest Neighbors (KNN) model performs predictions based on user input.
+The application combines a React frontend with a Flask backend, where a trained K-Nearest Neighbors (KNN) model performs predictions using user-provided input.

 ---

 ## Overview

-This application demonstrates the complete workflow of a machine learning project:
+This project demonstrates an end-to-end machine learning workflow, including:

 - Data preprocessing
-- Model training
+- Machine learning model training
 - Model serialization
-- REST API using Flask
+- Flask REST API
-- Interactive React frontend
+- React frontend
 - Real-time cancer prediction

 ---